sindresorhus/sindresorhus.github.com/source/content/apps/photo-widget.md

 #### How do I add a widget to the home screen?

 When on the home screen, long-press on the background (not on any icons), press the top-left “+” button, and select “Photo Widget”.
-[Read more.](https://support.apple.com/en-us/HT207122)
+[Learn more.](https://support.apple.com/en-us/HT207122)

 #### How do I edit a widget?

 When on the home screen, long-press on the widget, and select “Edit Widget”.
-[Read more.](https://support.apple.com/en-us/HT207122)
+[Learn more.](https://support.apple.com/en-us/HT207122)

+#### The widget does not show up in the widget picker

+This is a well-known iOS 16 issue.
+[Try this.](https://webtrickz.com/third-party-lock-screen-widgets-not-showing-ios-16/)

 #### Why can I only add 100 photos to the app?